-- If concurrent_insert is set to 1 (the default), MySQL allows INSERT and SELECT statements to run concurrently for MyISAM tables that have no free blocks in the middle of the data file. - If concurrent_insert is set to 2 (available in MySQL 5.0.6 and later), MySQL allows concurrent inserts for all MyISAM tables, even those that have holes.
+- If concurrent_insert is set to 1 (the default, or AUTO as of MySQL 5.5.3 or later), MySQL allows INSERT and SELECT statements to run concurrently for MyISAM tables that have no free blocks in the middle of the data file. - If concurrent_insert is set to 2 (available in MySQL 5.0.6 and later, or ALWAYS as of MySQL 5.5.3 or later), MySQL allows concurrent inserts for all MyISAM tables, even those that have holes.
 For a table with a hole, new rows are inserted at the end of the table if it is in use by another thread.
 Otherwise, MySQL acquires a normal write lock and inserts the row into the hole.